 Accenture helped provide a structured approach to addressing consumer access system wide at University Hospitals.
 The project was carried out in three phases:

 Phase 1: Consumer access strategy.
 Accenture and University Hospitals stakeholders met regularly to develop a three-year consumer access strategy, business requirements to help achieve this strategy and initiatives to execute on the strategy.
-Accenture also helped identify some of the key root-cause issues, and proposed solutions to help address these problems, proposed a three-year vision and road map with for 18 initiatives, work plan and a high-level business case that made “the case for change.”
-These contributions better enabled the University Hospitals’ leadership team to understand performance variations and prioritize improvement goals.
+Accenture also helped identify some of the key root-cause issues, and proposed solutions to help address these problems, including a three-year vision and road map for 18 initiatives, a work plan and a high-level business case that made “the case for change.”
+These contributions better enabled University Hospitals’ leadership team to understand performance variations and prioritize improvement goals.

 To gain better insight into the root-cause access issues at the outset, Accenture engaged more than 300 University Hospitals stakeholders through in-person meetings and working sessions, analyzed more than 1,600 employee survey responses, shadowed schedulers and conducted “secret shopping” appointment calls to six hospitals.

 Phase 2: Mobilization, piloting and value tracking.
-The team refined business case, developed value-realization model and mobilized an Accenture and UH execution team that developed detailed work plans for the program.
+The team refined the business case, developed a value-realization model and mobilized an Accenture and UH execution team that developed detailed work plans for the program.
 This team conducted pilots of higher-priority initiatives that included point-of-service programs, direct scheduling and discharge scheduling reengineering, and virtual concierge.

 Phase 3: Execution.
 This final phase involves the continued execution of the 18 initiatives in addition to a thorough transition of activities to University Hospitals.
 These activities will help confirm that University Hospitals is equipped with the tools and resources needed to continue driving the initiatives forward over the next two years.